ControlSystemStudio/phoebus/app/databrowser-timescale/doc/5_TimescaleDB_Details.md

  * Hypertable with chunks by time and `channel_id`, spreading chunks across different nodes.
    Adds network latency but allows load balancing.

-The best configurationData is likely site-specific.
+The best configuration is likely site-specific.
 At this time we cannot offer much guidance beyond pointing to https://docs.timescale.com/timescaledb/latest/how-to-guides/hypertables/best-practices: